armory/docs/content/en/borealis/borealis-automate/cdaas-webhook-approval.md

 **Callback URI**

 You must pass the callback URI as `{{armory.callbackUri}}/callback`.
 Borealis generates the value for `armory.callbackUri` and fills it in at runtime.

->Your callback must send `success: true` or `success: false` in its request body.
-Borealis looks for the `success` value to determine the webhook's success or failure.

 ### Configuration examples